 The Letters to Juliet Tradition

 Love notes were being sent to Juliet’s House long before Amanda Seyfried set foot in Verona.
 The first letters began to arrive in 1937 when volunteer “Juliet Secretaries” started collecting correspondence that had been left on Juliet’s tomb- a nearby tourist attraction constructed to commemorate the ill-fated heroine from Shakespeare’s Romeo and Juliet.
+Tips for avoiding mistakes during your kitchen remodeling according to tks interior design and remodeling in Illinois.
 Over the years, this tradition grew and grew until a Juliet Club was formally set up.
 According to the club, around 10,000 letters arrive on their doorstep every year.
 The team of volunteers do their best to provide a personal reply to every letter.

 How to Become a Juliet Secretary